/

 Addiction and mental health disorders often create a cycle that feels impossible to break, trapping individuals in patterns of destructive behavior.
 Negative thought processes fuel substance use, while addiction worsens underlying mental health conditions, making recovery even more challenging.
-This is where evidence-based approaches like our cognitive-behavioral therapy (CBT) in Michigan play a crucial role.
+This is where evidence-based approaches like our cognitive behavioral therapy in Michigan play a crucial role.

 By targeting the deep-seated beliefs and behaviors that drive addiction, CBT helps individuals regain control, develop healthier coping mechanisms, and build a sustainable path to recovery.
 Whether facing substance abuse alone or navigating a co-occurring disorder, the right therapeutic strategies can make all the difference.

-What Is Cognitive-behavioral therapy and When Is It Needed?
+What Is Cognitive-behavioral Therapy (CBT) and When Is It Needed?

 Cognitive-behavioral therapy is a structured, goal-oriented form of talk therapy that helps individuals identify negative thoughts and replace them with healthier beliefs and actions.
 Originally developed for depression and anxiety, CBT has become a cornerstone in addiction treatment due to its effectiveness in addressing the root causes of substance abuse.